MAISRC/ggplot_plus/README.md

 ![](README_files/figure-commonmark/theme_plus-1.png)

-This version of the theme:
+This version of the theme makes a number of visual improvements:

-- Increases the size of all text elements to a more readable size.
+- **Larger text** for better readability.

-- Increases the spacing between text elements (e.g., legend keys, and the legend title and the rest of the legend).
+- **Increased spacing** between key elements (like legend keys and axis titles and labels).

-- Expands the size of axis tick marks.

-- Removes gridlines. \[But these can be thoughtfully re-added; see next section\].

-- Makes the background white for maximum contrast with foreground elements. \[Note that, in some cases, white increases eye strain\].

-- Adds y and x axis lines that are black and prominent for easy parsing.
-  \[Note that no top or right border lines are added by default, as these do not directly carry information in most cases.\]
+- **Thicker axis ticks** for greater visibility and distinguishing.

+- **Removes gridlines** by default (but see next section for how to selectively reintroduce them).

+- **White background** for high contrast (though note this can increase eye strain in some cases).

+- **Black axis lines** at the bottom and left (but no top or right borders, which typically carry no data).

-- Moves the legend to a horizontal strip above the graph, where it takes up less room and is more likely to be immediately encountered by the average reader.
+- **Legend moved above the plot** as a horizontal strip—space-efficient and more likely to be seen early by the reader.

-- Makes all font black by default for maximum contrast against a white background (the default for some elements is a dark gray).

-All of these adjustments are easily overridden.
-Don’t like how thick the axis lines are?
-Prefer the legend where it normally is?
-No problem:
+- **All text rendered in black**, rather than the default dark gray for some elements, to maximize contrast.

+Of course, everything is still customizable.
+If you don’t love a particular choice—say, the thickness of the axis lines or the legend’s location—you can adjust them, same as you normally would:

 ``` r
 ggplot(iris,